LEFT HAND DRIVE - 792

 LEFT HAND DRIVE

-I hold an Indian Driving License for Two Wheelers for close to 50 years and for the 4 wheelers for the last 25 Years .
+I hold an Indian Driving License for Two Wheelers for close to 50 years and for the Four wheelers for the last 25 Years .

-I must confess that even now , being in the mid seventies , I am pretty Comfortable with Driving the 2 Wheelers .
-This however has not been the case while driving the 4 Wheelers .
-Advancing age , not being able to judge the space on either side of the Highway or Road , plus the Road Traffic that have increased many times over during the last couple of decades have all been the contributing Factors .
+Being in the mid seventies , I must confess a few things .
+I am pretty Comfortable while Driving the Two Wheelers but this unfortunately has not been the case while driving the Four Wheelers .
+Advancing age plus not being confident enough to judge the space on either side of the Highway or Road for one and secondly the Road Traffic that have increased many times over during the last couple of decades have all been the contributing Factors .

 Except for Riding a Two Wheeler while in Sri Lanka officially , I have not ventured to drive any vehicle on their two or wheels , during my various durations of stay abroad .